-restrictions
+restrictions:

-- A proposed project cannot receive simultaneous funds from multiple SFAC funding sources; this includes collaborators applying to work on different components of the same project and applying separately. - Applicants cannot submit more than one application for the ACIP category.
-This does not apply to fiscal sponsors who are submitting applications on behalf of different fiscally sponsored projects. - Applicants cannot receive funding for two consecutive grant cycles, regardless of ACIP sub-category. - Organizations can request no more than 50 percent of its three-year average annual operating budget (determined by Revenue Less In-Kind minus Nonoperating Revenue in the SFAC DataArts Funders Report). - Any previously awarded ACIP grant must be completed and closed out before applying for any additional grants in the ACIP category. - The awarding of funds does not imply that the Arts Commission or any other City agency will produce, exhibit, or present the art created.
-It is the responsibility of the applicant to secure a venue and any required permits for public presentations or workshops.
+- A proposed project cannot receive simultaneous funds from multiple SFAC funding sources; this includes collaborators applying to work on different components of the same project and applying separately. - Applicants cannot submit more than one application for the Creative Space category.
+An applicant cannot apply to both a CRSP-P and a NAACT-CRSP or CRSP-L1 and CRSP-P. - Applicants cannot receive funding for two consecutive grant cycles unless the applicant was awarded a Planning grant.
+They may apply for a Facility grant in the next cycle. - Organizations can request no more than 50 percent of its three-year average annual operating budget (determined by Revenue Less In-Kind minus Non-operating Revenue in the SFAC DataArts Report).

-• Grant funds may not pay for:
+- Any previously awarded CRSP grants must be completed and closed out before applying for any additional grants in the CRSP category. - Programs of another City agency or department are not eligible to apply, which includes the City-owned Cultural Centers. - Grant funds may not pay for: - 1.
+Routine and ongoing maintenance. - 2.
+Down payments, lease deposits or deficit reduction. - 3.
+Projects that do not result in reasonable access for individuals with disabilities under the ADA.